NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 **In the Gitpod Command Terminal**

-- The `git init` to initialise my local repo. command was used
+- The `git init` command to initialise my local repo was used
 - Then then `git remote add origin https://github.com/NeiloErnesto89/FullStack_Django_MS4_MaChine.git` command was used to add the new remote repo (taken from Github pages site).
 - Afterward I used the `git push origin master` pushing my code to the master branch.
-- And so after my repo was initlaised, I used the commands: `git add . ` (to add all) or `git add ReadMe` (to add a specific file)
+- And so after my repo was initialized, I used the commands: `git add . ` (to add all) or `git add ReadMe` (to add a specific file)
-- And then  the command`git commit -m "initial commit"`(and with every commitfollowed by any comments) to `add` and `commit` files to Github.
+- And then the command`git commit -m "initial commit"`(and with every commit followed by any comments) to `add` and `commit` files to Github.
 - Then, I would use the `git push origin master` command to push my updated code to the remote Github repository.

 ### Clone Code for Local Use